-On September 9, 2019, Xinja was granted its full licence as an Authorised Deposit-taking Institution and the neobank wasted no time in launching the Xinja Transaction Account.
-The account is fully accessible through the Xinja app which is available on both Apple and Android smartphones, plus users won’t need to worry about paying a range of fees either at home or abroad.
+In September 2019, Xinja was granted its full licence as an Authorised Deposit-taking Institution and the neobank wasted no time in launching a transaction account.
+The account is fully accessible through the Xinja app which is available on both Apple and Android smartphones, plus users won’t need to worry about paying a range of fees - either at home or abroad.
 Check out our Xinja Bank Account Review for more details, including why it took out the title of Best New Transaction Account at the 2020 Mozo Experts Choice Awards.

 Xinja Savings Account